 Claudia Tavani was born and raised in Cagliari, Sardinia, but her father grew up near Rome so the city is her second home in Italy.
-She recently launched Strictly Rome to bring you the best of the city, with the most famous landmarks and the lesser-known ones.
+You can keep up with her travels at My Adventures Across the World.

 You Might Also Like:

 - Best places to visit in Europe in March

 - Best places to visit in Europe in April

 - Best places to visit in June in Europe